 - The local NHS spends over £700,000 each year on these medicines.
 This money could be better spent on treating more serious conditions and reducing health inequalities.

 Ways to order your prescription

 The practice will only accept orders for prescriptions from you or your carer in the following ways:

 - Online using the FREE MYGP app.
 To download the app search ‘MYGP’ in your app store or visit www.mygp.com

 - Handing in the white tear off part of the prescription normally received when you receive your medication from the pharmacy.
 Only individual items that are ticked will be requested.

 - Request slip located in the practice reception

-- Phone line – Dedicated prescription line open Monday – Friday 9am – 12pm please call the surgery on 01772 214744 and select option 2.
+- Phone line – Dedicated prescription line open Monday – Friday 11am – 12pm please call the surgery on 01772 214744 and select option 2.
+This option is only for Vulnarable patients only.
 (Please note phone orders will only be accepted on this line during these times).